crazystorm720/Deterministic-Serendipity/oci_db_free_tier.md

 3. **A one-shot linter** that refuses any hostname, IP, or cert that violates the eight axioms.

 ---
+too lazy to trim the raw data so little by little I'll clean this up but until then - LGTM 👍
 ### 1. Schema manifest (`mycorp-haiku.json`)
 ```jsonc
 {